yasaminjafarian/HDNet_TikTok/README.md

 Comming Soon!

 ## Citation
-If you find the code useful in your research, please consider citing the paper.
+If you find the code or our dataset useful in your research, please consider citing the paper.

 ```
 @InProceedings{jafarian2021tiktok,